sjg42/Project3/README.md

 <img width="933" alt="Screenshot 2023-05-17 at 3 39 15 PM" src="https://github.com/sjg42/Project3/assets/121995835/d6c9283a-3c69-42ec-b281-7d0db05ef762">

 The objective of the bar graph is to allow people to compare their own health to common health indicators that may lead to diabetes.
-We compare these indicators and the total number of individuals who have experienced them in the data to the overall population %.
+We compare these indicators and the total number of individuals who have experienced them in the data to the overall population percent.
 We are aware that those with these indicators have a higher probability of developing Type 2 diabetes as opposed to those who do not.

 ### Line Graph